jaz4m1n/programming-questions/README.md

-<u>Programming Question</u> Answer Key
+<u>Programming Question</u> Number 1
 =====

-This **by no means** is the only way to do this, so don't just copy.
+Your first task is pretty simple.
+Change the button that activates the solenoid from the a button to the b button
-Use this as a guide rather than a key (even though it's called a key)
+*Hint: Go to Controls.java*